mahulchak/quickmerge/README.md

 # quickmerge
 What is quickmerge?

 quickmerge is a program that uses a simple concept to improve contiguity of genome assemblies based on long molecule sequences, often with dramatic outcomes.
-The concept is simple but counterintuitive.
-It uses information from assemblies made with illumina short reads and Pacbio long reads to improve contiguities of an assembly generated with PacBio long reads alone.
+The program uses information from assemblies made with illumina short reads and Pacbio long reads to improve contiguities of an assembly generated with PacBio long reads alone.
 This is counterintuitive because illumina short reads are not typically considered to cover genomic regions which PacBio long reads cannot.
+Although we have not evaluated this program for assemblies generated with Oxford nanopore sequences, the program should work ONP-assemblies too.

 This package contains all necessary components to run quickmerge.
 We also provide a set of test data (currrently available on request) so that you can check that the program is working correctly in your computer.
 Please send questions and comments to mchakrab@uci.edu